mareerray/christmas-lights/README.md

 # Merry Christmas & Happy New Year Card 🎄

-A small festive web page built with HTML and CSS, featuring animated glowing lights, a falling snow effect, and a Christmas/New Year greeting.
+A small festive web page built with HTML and CSS and a little JavaScript, featuring animated glowing lights, a falling snow effect, background music, and a Christmas/New Year greeting.

 ## Demo